 It is a city without coast, and whether is hard to believe or not, this could benefit you, since work is not seasonal.
 The offer is Brisbane is rather better than other areas of the country.
 If you are a beach person, Brissie aka by the locals, has a modern artificial beach, right near the city centre.
-But don’t worry, if you prefer real sand, you have an extended number of beaches to visit, no further than 2 hours drive on public transport, besides of all the islands nearby the coast line.
+But don’t worry, if you prefer real sand, you have an extended number of beaches to visit, no further than 2 hours drive on public transport, besides of all the islands nearby the coastline.

-Brisbane is a super modern city, that has experienced a fast growth is the last years.
+Brisbane is a super modern city, that has experienced fast growth is the last years.
 It will be easy for you to spot these changes, due to the fusion of high-rise buildings and the famous old Queenslander houses, that make this state a very particular one.

 If you have made the decision of making Brisbane your next home, the first step is to look for accommodation, and for that, it is important to choose on which side of the Brisbane River you want to be.
 In other words, you need to plan according to where your house will be, and where your school or work is.
 This will save you time and money when transporting yourself from one place to the other.

-Located just right in-front of the City Centre, on the opposite side of the river.
+Located just right in front of the City Centre, on the opposite side of the river.
 It has an extensive cultural offer, considering that the QPAC (Queensland Performing Arts Centre) is there, as well as the Museum of Contemporary Art and the Art Gallery.
-It is one of the most central places in the city, since it counts with one of the largest bus stations, as well as a train station.
+It is one of the most central places in the city since it counts with one of the largest bus stations, as well as a train station.

 Just like West End and South Brisbane, Kangaroo Point in on the other side of the river.
 It is well connected with the CBD; you can either choose to cross the magnificent Story Bridge, catch a free ferry, most known as City Hooper.
-Along the river you will also find an extensive green area, full of public BBQ and Picnic areas to enjoy an afternoon with friends in the Australian way.
+Along the river, you will also find an extensive green area, full of public BBQ and Picnic areas to enjoy an afternoon with friends in the Australian way.

-Milton is rather far from the city; Located 30 minutes from the CBD, has got a good offer in accommodation.
+Milton is rather far from the city; located 30 minutes from the CBD, has got a good offer in accommodation.
 Just remember, the further you are from the city centre, the lower the prices for accommodation.

 Just like anywhere else in the world, the further you go from the city centre, the cheaper it is to live and your accommodation conditions could also improve.
-These suburbs are a great option if you don’t mind the commute or perhaps are thinking in buying your own car.
+These suburbs are a great option if you don’t mind the commute or perhaps are thinking of buying your own car.

 Even though, Brisbane’s weather is warm and tropical, if you are here on a student visa during the winter season, wouldn’t be a bad idea to bring a jumper for the rain.
 During the change of seasons there is usually storms, so you want to be prepared.